euyis1019/S2A/README.md

 # S2A
-S2A-Attention for Multimodal 3D SemanticSegmentation Using LiDAR and Cameras inAutonomous Driving
+It is the official implemention of S2A-Attention for Multimodal 3D SemanticSegmentation Using LiDAR and Cameras inAutonomous Driving.
+Coming soon.